shunnNet/vue-modal-route/README.md

 - 🚀 Pass data to the modal and receive a return value from it.
 - 🌴 Use full power of `router-view`, `navigation-guard` of `vue-router`.
 - ⬅️ Ensure a consistent navigation experience between the website and the mobile app.
+- 🪟 Not tied to any Modal implementation, you can use any library you like.

 ## Demo
 You can visit the demo site to check the current working results.